smetj/smetj.net/content/running_alertmachine_under_docker.rst

 -----------

 Docker offers an interesting approach to share and deploy Wishbone instances.
-Using different bootstrap files, multiple instances could easily share the same *rules* and *templates* directory, consume alert events from *mod_gearman* and run in parallel.
+Using different bootstrap files, multiple containers could easily share the same *rules* and *templates* directory, consume alert events from *mod_gearman* and run in parallel.